aleph-zero-foundation/aleph-node/scripts/synthetic-network/README.md

 # Content of this folder

 Main file in this folder is `run_consensus_synthetic-network.sh`.
 It builds a docker-image containing `aleph-node` and some arbitrary set of networking and debugging tools.
-It also consist of files required to spawn an instance of the synthetic-network.
+It also consists of files required to spawn an instance of the synthetic-network.
 Its requirements are: docker, docker-compose, git, `aleph-node:latest` docker-image.

 `set_defaults_synthetic-network.sh` allows you to reset settings of the synthetic-network to some sane defaults.
 You might need